 If a musrSim job is run on a pc farm with a time limit on the job execution, and the job exceeds the time limit, the simulation will be killed.
 The output Root tree will be not closed properly, and the information stored in the Root vector "geantParametersD" will be not saved.
 To avoid the hard abort, the job will be terminated gently if its physical execution time exceeds timeMax.
 Note that the units of timeMax are seconds, and the default value is set to 85000 s (23 hours, 37 minutes).

+(Note that the simulation can also be terminated gently by exacting a file "PLINNIUMPER stee" in

 (Note that the simulation can also be terminated gently by creating a file "RUNNUMBER.stop" in the working directory, where RUNNUMBER matches the run number specified in the name of the macro file.)